floridop/MNXB11-fairytale/fairytale.md

 The average Squonk is 7 meters tall and screams loud.

+It has kind green eyes which does not reflect its personality since the Squonk mainly lives on a diet of fluffy puppies.

 >  Add some lines to the story.
 Can be anything.
 Inspiration?
 >  What does a Squonk **look like**?